Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this FREE self-guided walking tour.

 3. Prague Yellow Penguins at Kampa Park

 If you’ve walked towards the northern edge of Strelecky Ostrov (Charles Bridge side), you’ve probably noticed a line of bright, yellow penguins to your left.
-This is the Prague Yellow Penguins art installation and the next attraction on this free Prague walking tour.
+This is the Prague Yellow Penguins art installation and the next attraction on this free walking tour.

 To get a closer look, head back up to Legion Bridge via the staircase or elevator.
 Leave the bridge on the Prague Castle side and turn right towards Kampa Park.